cstrigl928/Kubernetes-django-channels/cloudSql(postgres).setup.md

 `kubectl create secret generic cloudsql-oauth-credentials   --from-file=credentials.json=//home/kcdouglass/Desktop/Cins465/cins465/DjangoCloud/Kubernetes-django-channels/django-k8s-331621-91fe919253f2.json`

-# To create the secrets for database access,
+# To create the secrets for database access (If wanted, one can create a Seperate SECRETS.yaml file for DB)
  use the Postgres database name, user name, and password defined in step 2 of Initializing your Cloud SQL instance (same as the one defined in mysite/settings.py):

  kubectl create secret generic cloudsql \